suyogbhalekar019/HA-K8_Cluster/HA-K8-Cluster.md

-# HA K8 Cluster By DevOps Shack
+# HA K8 Cluster

-To set up a highly available Kubernetes cluster with two master nodes and three worker nodes without using a cloud load balancer, you can use a virtual machine to act as a load balancer for the API server.
+To set up a highly available Kubernetes cluster with two master nodes and three worker nodes without using a cloud load balancer or on onprimices, you can use a virtual machine to act as a load balancer for the API server.
 Here are the detailed steps for setting up such a cluster:

 ### Prerequisites
-- 3 master nodes
+- Minimum 2 master nodes
-- 3 worker nodes
+- Minimum 2 worker nodes
 - 1 load balancer node
 - All nodes should be running a Linux distribution like Ubuntu